ShamaTorgal/M2-EmbSys/Project/2_Architechture/README.md

 The digital soil moisture meter circuit is for monitoring the soil moisture content in irrigation farms, is an electronic device that measures soil moisture content accurately and precisely.
+*	This Soil Moisture Meter is used for indicating the moisture content of a given soil sample.
+*	In Agriculture, crop production will be easier when the farmer monitors the requirement of water at different stages and in different amounts.
+*	Time to time measurement of soil moisture is important.
+*	It is an electronic device that measures soil moisture content accurately and precisely.

 ## Components Details